openhab/openhab-addons/bundles/org.openhab.binding.asuswrt/README.md

 | networkInfo      | connectionEvent   | Trigger    | Fired if connection is established ('connected') or ('disconnected')   | interface                       |
 |                  | clientOnlineEvent | Trigger    | Fired if Client leaves ('gone') or enters ('connected') the network    | client                          |
 | clientListGroup  | clientOnlineEvent | Trigger    | Fired if Client leaves ('gone') or enters ('connected') the network    | router                          |

-## Debugging and Tracing

-If you want to see what's going on in the binding, switch the loglevel to TRACE in the Karaf console

-`log:set TRACE org.openhab.binding.asuswrt`

-Set the logging back to normal

-`log:set INFO org.openhab.binding.asuswrt`+